IceHe/lib/auth/oauth-2-in-action.md

 > Interestingly, this pattern is exactly how password-vault authentication technologies such as LDAP function.
 > **When using LDAP for authentication, a client application collects credentials directly from the user and then replays these credentials to the LDAP server to see whether they're valid.**
 > The client system must have access to the plaintext password of the user during the transaction; otherwise, it has no way of verifying it with the LDAP server.
-> In a very real sense, this method is a form of **man-in-the-middle attack** on the user, although one that’s generally benevolent in nature.
+> In a very real sense, this method is a form of **man-in-the-middle attack** on the user, although one that's generally benevolent in nature.

 For those situations in which it does work, it exposes the user's primary credentials to a potentially untrustworthy application, the client.